-Elsewhere in the Warsaw Pact the picture is mixed with some marginal overall improvement. relatively liberal situation in Hungary has improved slightly with the issue of a visa to an RFE journalist.
-Foland's visa agreement with the UK makes British journalists eligible for 12-month as versus 6-month multiple entry/ exit visas.
-There has been no resumption of the propaganda campaign waged against journalists in Romania in early 1977 and three Allies note some return to better access to private sources by determined journalists and to better assistance from Romania's Agerpres.
-This more positive trend has been interrupted in May by the refusal to re-admit a Times correspondent on the grounds that his previous reporting (on human rights in Romania, including the sensitive issue of the Hungarian minority) was "incorrect".
+Elsewhere in the Warsaw Pact the picture is mixed with some 43. marginal overall improvement.
+The relatively liberal situation in Hungary has improved slightly with the issue of a visa to an RFE journalist.
+Poland's visa agreement with the UK makes British journalists elligible for 12-month as versus 6-month multiple entry/ There has been no resumption of the propaganda campaign exit visas. waged against journalists in Romania in early 1977 and two Allies note some return to better access to private sources by determined journalists and to better assistance from Romania's Agerpres.
 After an improvement in its treatment of FRG journalists in mid-1977, the publication of the "Manifesto" by Der Spiegel in late December provoked GDR authorities first to refuse accreditation of the periodical's new correspondent and then to close the Der Spiegel office entirely on 10th January.
-A subsequent propaganda campaign suggested that Der Spiegel and possibly other FRC correspondents had links with intelligence organizations in the Federal Republic.
+A subsequent propaganda campaign suggested that Der Spiegel and possibly other FRG correspondents had links with intelligence organizations in the Federal Republic.
 The GDR continues to refuse to accredit US journalists resident in Bonn and West Berlin at considerable inconvenience to the persons and organizations involved.
 The new GDR agency for handling of foreign correspondents has recently opened a large building in East Berlin to deal with correspondents' needs, including office space, but the costs of services and rents are very high.